magalidebruyn/web-change-notif/README.md

     - /path/to/your/script.py is the path to your Python script.
 Update this!
 8. (Optional) note: I appreciate saving the log output and errors produced by the cron job to an accessible local logfile (instead of it being sent to the system mail).
 To do so, instead of the above, adapt and add ` >> /path/to/logfile.log 2>&1` to the crontab file line so that it becomes: `0 12 * * 1-6 /usr/bin/python3 /path/to/your/web_monitor.py >> /path/to/logfile.log 2>&1` e.g. `0 12 * * 1-6 /usr/bin/python3 /GitHub/web-change-notif/web_monitor.py >> /GitHub/web-change-notif/logfile.log 2>&1`.
 9. To save & exit (using the default text editor - vim - likely used to open up your crontab file in the terminal): press the `esc` key, then type `:x`, and that should save the file (at least on a Mac).
 Based on your computer's operating system and your (default) terminal text editor, you might have to use different commands; if the aforementioned doesn't work try `Ctrl + X` to exit, then `Y` to confirm changes, and `Enter` to save.
 If that still doesn't work: good ol' Google.
 10. Verify that the cron job has been added correctly by typing into the terminal: `crontab -l`.
 If it shows the line we just wrote: yay - the script is up and running!
-Now we just gotta wait for that email :)
+Now we just gotta wait for that email.

 ### Adapt this code
-Check out `web_monitor.py` to change the URL(s) being monitored, the email subject, the text in the body, etc.
+Check out the `web_monitor.py` file to change the URL(s) being monitored, the email subject, the text in the body, etc.

 ### Notes